google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ## Add a context menu item

-In this section you will create a very basic `Blockly.ContextMenuRegistry.RegistryItem`, then register it to display when you right-click on the workspace, a block, or a comment.
+In this section you will create a very basic `Blockly.ContextMenuRegistry.RegistryItem`, then register it to display when you open a context menu on the workspace, a block, or a comment.

 ### The RegistryItem

-A context menu consists of one or more menu options that a user can click.
+A context menu consists of one or more menu options that a user can select.
 Blockly stores information about menu option as items in a registry.
 You can think of the _registry items_ as templates for constructing _menu options_.
-When the user right-clicks, Blockly retrieves all of the registry items that apply to the current context and uses them to construct a list of menu options.
+When the user opens a context menu, Blockly retrieves all of the registry items that apply to the current context and uses them to construct a list of menu options.

 Each item in the registry has several properties:

 - `displayText`: The text to show in the menu.
 Either a string, or HTML, or a function that returns either of the former.
 - `preconditionFn`: Function that returns one of `'enabled'`, `'disabled'`, or `'hidden'` to determine whether and how the menu option should be rendered.
-- `callback`: A function called when the menu option is clicked.
+- `callback`: A function called when the menu option is selected.
 - `id`: A unique string id for the item.
 - `weight`: A number that determines the sort order of the option.
 Options with higher weights appear later in the context menu.